 Saturday dinner guests were treated to an entertaining and heartfelt talk by children’s novelist Helen Dennis, author of the Secret Breakers series.
 We were also delighted to welcome back Barbara Large, the Festival’s founder.
 The evening then concluded with the second of the Festival’s two open mics.

-Festival attendees also had the chance to meet with top literary agents, commissioning editors and genre specialists for up to four one-to-one appointments.
-The experience can be intense for an emerging writer, but all our industry experts are supportive and approachable.
-Attendees commented on feeling energised by these encounters, with constructive feedback and commercial insights to help them revise their work and many requests to see completed manuscripts.
+Throughout Friday and Saturday, Festival attendees had the chance to meet with top literary agents, commissioning editors and genre specialists for up to four one-to-one appointments.
+The experience can be intense for an emerging writer, but many attendees commented on feeling energised by these encounters, with constructive feedback and commercial insights to help them revise their work and many requests to see completed manuscripts.
 We have already heard about four new signings with agents and look forward to more good news in the coming months.

 Sunday is always a calmer day at the Festival.
 With no one-to-one appointments, attendees participate in one of seven all-day workshops with a focus on new work – something to take away and develop in the weeks ahead.
 This year, workshops ranged from short stories with Claire Fuller and historical fiction with Judith Allnatt, to workshops on character dating, scripting your story, a sense of place, ‘Overcoming the Monster’ with Cliff McNish and poetry with Tami Haaland.

 By 4pm on Sunday, another Festival had concluded.
 Special thanks go to our student hosts and volunteers, who worked tirelessly in the lead-up and throughout the weekend.
 We are also immensely grateful to all our speakers – too many to mention here – who supported us so expertly in the talks, workshops and over 700 individual appointments.